Federal Energy Regulatory Commission, DOE.

 Triggering Events Generally

 19. Several commenters assert that the definitions of triggering events are vague or unclear and request that the Commission clarify these elements of the proposed regulations.
-Some commenters request that the Commission clarify these terms by issuing a supplemental NOPR offering a detailed description of the specific information it needs or by setting forth clear “rules of the road” to provide market-based rate sellers guidance as to whether they are in compliance with the Commission's requirements.
+Some commenters request that the Commission clarify these terms by issuing a supplemental NOPR offering a detailed description of the specific Start Printed Page 8256information it needs or by setting forth clear “rules of the road” to provide market-based rate sellers guidance as to whether they are in compliance with the Commission's requirements.
 Cinergy Services, Inc. (Cinergy) urges the Commission to limit the scope of the present rulemaking to reviewing reporting requirements for changes in status relevant to the Commission's current four-part analysis for market-based rate authority and to defer consideration of new issues or modifications to the current market-based rate tests for the parallel rulemaking in Docket No. RM04-7-000.

 20. Commenters were divided as to whether the Commission should include an illustrative list of triggering events.
 Calpine Corporation (Calpine) and Transmission Access Policy Study Group (TAPS) argue that the Commission should adopt bright-line standards for what constitutes a reportable event and suggest specific events that should trigger the reporting requirement, which are discussed further below.
 National Rural Electric Cooperatives Association (NRECA) argues that the Commission should clearly define when the reporting obligation is triggered because failure to comply could potentially result in retroactive refunds pursuant to the Ninth Circuit's decision in California ex rel.
 Lockyer v.
 FERC and/or suspension or revocation of market-based rate authority.